 This structured part-time Doctoral Programme in E-Research and Technology Enhanced Learning leads to a PhD.
 The programme combines a limited number of face-to-face residential meetings with carefully designed 'online' learning activities and peer collaboration.
 It is available to anyone in the world wishing to develop their e-learning research and practice.

-Professional doctorates are designed specifically for people who wish to study to an advanced level and carry out a piece of research of the highest possible standard in an aspect of their professional practice.
-Those taking such programmes are highly motivated, self-managing individuals who work in positions of influence in any sector of education.
+This PhD doctoral progamme is designed specifically for professionals, for people who wish to study to an advanced level and carry out a piece of research of the highest possible standard in an aspect of their professional practice.

 The PhD in E-Research and Technology Enhanced Learning builds on the expertise of the members of the Centre for Technology Enhanced Learning in the Department of Educational Research and their long experience in running Masters Degrees in advanced learning technologies and networked e-learning.
 You can find out more about the programme by downloading the TEL Programme Enquiry Handbook (2017)